alex-miller-0/ethereum-march-madness/README.md

 Since this happens pretty quickly, I don't have time to put out a fully functioning website, so I'm going to force you to use Python.

-### Getting started
+### Tournament background

 The tournament starts promptly at 12:00 PM EST on Thursday, March 16 (unix = 1489683600) and concludes with the championship game at 9:00 PM EST on Monday, April 3 (ending roughly unix = 1491282000).

-You may fill out your bracket any time before the start date and may submit your bracket for review any time after unix 1491282000.
+You may fill out your bracket any time before the start date and may submit your bracket for review roughly 15 minutes after the championship ends.

 ### How it works